Influenza

 How it spreads

 Spreads through respiratory droplets when infected people cough, sneeze, or talk.
-Less commonly spread by touching contaminated surfaces then touching your mouth, nose, or eyes.
+Less commonly spread by touching contaminated surfaces then touching the mouth, nose, or eyes.
+Contagious from 1 day before symptoms until about 5–7 days after.

 Symptoms